teachingaway/teachingaway.github.io/office-hours.md

 ---

 Come chat about startup and technology law.
-We offer free 30 minute slots on topics from raising money, to contract fine print, to trademarks and patent trolls.
+Sign up for a free 30 minute slot to talk about topics from raising money, to contracts, to trademarks and patent trolls.

 - What's a "provisional patent"?
 Is it important before a beta launch?
 - What's the difference between ® and ™ after a brand?
 - How does a liquidation preference work?
 - When is a convertible note a good idea?

-These sessions end up teaching us a lot about neighborhood tech startups and about the law.
+These sessions teach us a lot about neighborhood tech startups and about the law.
 We'll try to blog answers to the more common questions, like <a href="/employee-inventions/">"when does a company own its employee's inventions?"</a>

 - - -